Telefonica/toolium/README.rst

 ---------------

 Run ``pip install toolium`` to install the latest version from `PyPi <https://pypi.org/project/toolium>`_.
 It's highly recommendable to use a virtualenv.
-The minimal python version to use Toolium is `Python 3.6 <http://www.python.org>`_.

 The main dependencies are:

-- `Selenium <http://docs.seleniumhq.org/>`_: to test web applications in major browsers (Firefox, Chrome, Internet Explorer, Edge, Safari, Opera)
+- `Selenium <http://docs.seleniumhq.org/>`_: to test web applications in major browsers (Firefox, Chrome, Internet Explorer, Edge or Safari)
 - `Appium-Python-Client <https://github.com/appium/python-client>`_: to test mobile applications (native, hybrid or web) in Android or iOS devices/emulators.
 - `requests <http://docs.python-requests.org>`_: to test APIs